RU-System-Software-and-Security/CovTesting/Coverage and Robustness VS. Training Datasets/README.md

 ## Quick Start Based on Our Data:

-1. Download the dataset from google drive link: https://drive.google.com/drive/folders/1WXqnuBT0FISMyYuYGShbjGwOxK7nHdGK?usp=sharing and merge them to the 'data' folder.
+1. Before the experiment, please be sure that the data is well prepared according to the tutorial in the main page of the repository.
 The fuzzing data we use to generate figure 2 and figure 3 are stored in 'fuzzing' folder.
 The retrained model we use to generate figure 3 are stored in 'new_model' folder.

 2. Generate the data used to get figure 2: